Digital Redesign of Premium Credit Card

 IMPACT

-• Executive Influence: Shifted leadership away from rigid onboarding flows toward more user-friendly flows that balanced business goals with customer needs.
+Executive Influence & Strategic Confidence: Shifted leadership away from rigid onboarding toward more user-friendly flow, balancing business goals with customer needs.

-• Research Investment: Evangelized research within the client org, leading to increased visibility and further investment in research programs.
+Future Research Investment: Evangelized research within client org, leading to increased visibility and further investment in research.